pulumi/docs/content/docs/reference/pkg/azure-nextgen/containerinstance/containergroup.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const containerGroup = new azure_nextgen.containerinstance.latest.ContainerGroup("containerGroup", {
+const containerGroup = new azure_nextgen.containerinstance.ContainerGroup("containerGroup", {
     containerGroupName: "demo1",
     containers: [{
         command: [],